-These estimations actually make sense since, according to Forbes, businesses experience a $62 billion overall loss due to poor customer service.
+These estimations make sense since, according to Forbes, businesses experience a $62 billion overall loss due to poor customer service.
 Unfortunately, many organizations don’t yet recognize the value of interacting with prospects.
-But what exactly is the problem?
+But what is the problem?

 Let’s start with responding in a timely manner.
 An entire 78% of consumers have abandoned their purchase solely due to a lack of support and service.
-However, this is just one part of the crooked bigger picture that can be easily handled early on.
+However, this is just one part of the bigger picture that can be handled early on.

 A recent SuperOffice study implied that 90% of companies don’t acknowledge or inform the customers when they receive an email.
 While 41% of organizations don’t respond to emails at all, and the ones that do handle it 15 hours and 17 minutes (on average) later without following up with customers.